KnowThePepper

 How Hot is Dragon's Breath?
 Heat Level & Flavor

 The Dragon's Breath delivers 2.5M–2.5M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
-That makes it roughly 500x hotter than a jalapeño.
+That makes it roughly 310-1,000x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: extremely intense.

-Dragon's Breath Nutrition Facts & Health Benefits
+Dragon's Breath Nutrition Facts & Serving Context

 Like other super-hot C. chinense peppers, Dragon's Breath pods are extremely high in capsaicinoids - the compounds responsible for both the heat and documented anti-inflammatory, analgesic properties that initially drew researchers to the variety.